HanaHrubesova/Homework/ReadMe.md

 or most failing sites per month.
 You can use any visualization tool you prefer.

-> Graph - For visulaization I chose a webside that had decline of the visits over third and tforth quater.
+> Graph—For visualization, I chose a website with declining visits over the third and fourth quarters.

  ![Graph](https://github.com/HanaHrubesova/Homework/blob/main/QoQ%20Analysis.png)

 # VISITS ANALYSIS - PYTHON / SQL - 40%
 This part of the test will include a data manipulation exercise.